Eligibility and Diseases– Hospice Treatment Terms and Conditions:

 - A doctor’s referral is received before admission, and the evaluation of the hospice should be completed; federal or state laws require hospice eligibility to be proven.

 Centers for Medicare and Medicaid (CMS) recommends doctors to refer ASAP the patients with life-limiting diseases, noting:

 - A prognosis doesn’t need to be set in stone because specific end-stage scenarios include unforeseeable paths.

 - Patients may feel better at first

 - Hospice can, on occasion, last longer than six months

-If your Doctor has certified that life expectancy is six months or less or until disease takes its natural course, you may be eligible for hospice.
-You are also permitted to change your mind and decide to return to curative treatment if you feel that it is a right decision for you or your loved one.
-You may also enter the hospital for certain types of treatment, as long as the intervention is not related to your hospice diagnosis, and if the treatment involves improving your quality of life.
+When a doctor has confirmed that a life expectancy is six months or fewer, you might be considered for hospice.
+You are always entitled to change your mind and go back to curative therapy should you believe it’s the best choice for you or your loved one.
+You can also be referred to the hospital for other forms of care, as long as the treatment is not linked to the condition of the hospice care, and the therapy includes enhancing the quality of life.

 In order to be considered for Hospice Care under Medicare, the patient must be admitted to Part A under Medicaid and confirmed to be terminally ill by their doctor and to have a prognosis under six months.